YuliiaDikun/portfolio/README.md

 ---

-Entry level Frontend developer with experience in maintaining and building web pages.
+Frontend developer with experience in maintaining and building web pages.
 Seeking for new opportunities and challenges that will expand my skill set.